 There are two procedures that doctors can use to treat ROP:

 - “Laser photocoagulation” – This treatment uses a powerful light called a “laser” to seal or destroy the extra blood vessels.
-Babies often need general anesthesia for this procedure.
+Babies often need general anaesthesia for this procedure.
 This involves giving medicine to put the baby to sleep so they won’t move and won’t feel anything during the procedure.

 - Anti-VEGF injection – This treatment involves injecting the eye with special medicines called “anti-VEGF” drugs.
 These medicines stop the extra blood vessels from growing.
-Most babies don’t need general anesthesia for this procedure.
+Most babies don’t need general anaesthesia for this procedure.
 The doctor uses a numbing medicine on the eye before the injection.